MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-drivers-topologies.md

 title: Windows container network drivers
 description: Network drivers and topologies for Windows containers.
 author: daschott
-ms.author: roharwoo
+ms.author: mosagie
-ms.date: 10/20/2021
+ms.date: 01/22/2025
 ms.topic: conceptual
 ms.assetid: 538871ba-d02e-47d3-a3bf-25cda4a40965
 ---
 # Windows container network drivers

-> Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 In addition to leveraging the default 'nat' network created by Docker on Windows, users can define custom container networks.
 User-defined networks can be created using the Docker CLI [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/) command.
 On Windows, the following network driver types are available:

-### NAT network driver
+## NAT network driver

 Containers attached to a network created with the 'nat' driver will be connected to an *internal* Hyper-V switch and receive an IP address from the user-specified (``--subnet``) IP prefix.
 Port forwarding / mapping from the container host to container endpoints is supported.